Arithmetic logic unit: Data

 A basic ALU has three parallel data buses consisting of two input operands (A and B) and a result output (Y).
 Each data bus is a group of signals that conveys one binary integer number.
 Typically, the A, B and Y bus widths (the number of signals comprising each bus) are identical and match the native word size of the external circuitry (e.g., the encapsulating CPU or other processor).

 Opcode

 The opcode input is a parallel bus that conveys to the ALU an operation selection code, which is an enumerated value that specifies the desired arithmetic or logic operation to be performed by the ALU.
 The opcode size (its bus width) determines the maximum number of distinct operations the ALU can perform; for example, a four-bit opcode can specify up to sixteen different ALU operations.
-Generally, an ALU opcode is not the same as a machine language opcode, though in some cases it may be directly encoded as a bit field within a machine language opcode.
+Generally, an ALU opcode is not the same as a machine language instruction, though in some cases it may be directly encoded as a bit field within such instructions.